t1/deployer/TUTORIAL.md

 ## Configuring Resources

-The deployer can be used to configure more than just artifacts.
+The deployer can be used to configure more than just deployables.
 Here, we'll only scratch on configuring just loggers and log-handlers, so we can build on that to combine things.
 For the full details, please refer to the [reference](REFERENCE.md).